President John S. Tanner

 Vice President of Operations

-Mr. Conrad has a diversified background in facilities, construction and operations management, having held executive management positions at two Fortune 500 companies and as a senior manager at two of the nation’s largest private universities.
+Mr. Conrad has a diversified background in facilities, construction, and operations management, having held executive management positions at two Fortune 500 companies and as a senior manager at two of the nation’s largest private universities.
 Mr. Conrad’s last employer before church employment was with CBRE where he was Managing Director overseeing Facilities Management at 3,100 banks in 41 states.
 Mr. Conrad has managed operating budgets as large as $840 million and real estate portfolios valued over $4 Billion.
 The Real Estate portfolios he has managed have scaled from coast to coast and border to border in the United States.
 He has overseen organizations as large as 2,700 employees that have included union and non-union employees.
 Mr. Conrad has spoken at, consulted for and taught executive facilities and operations management classes at a number of companies, including: Microsoft, Ford, Nortel, Regions Bank, WaMu, Avaya, Grubb and Ellis, Bank of America, Compass, AT&T, Sodexo, TD Financial, IFMA and a number of other institutions throughout North America.
-Mr. Conrad graduated from BYU’s College of Engineering with a B.S. in Facilities Management and a M.S. in Management from WGU.
-Currently Mr. Conrad is the Vice President of Operations at BYU–Hawaii.
+Mr. Conrad graduated from BYU’s College of Engineering with a B.S. in Facilities Management and an M.S. in Management from WGU.
+Currently, Mr. Conrad is the Vice President of Operations at BYU–Hawaii.

 Director of Communication & Marketing

-Laura Tevaga has spent the last 25 years in media and direct marketing, and has worked for the American Red Cross, American Heart Association, BYUtv, KBYU-TV & FM, and BYU Broadcasting.
+Laura Tevaga has spent the last 25 years in media and direct marketing and has worked for the American Red Cross, American Heart Association, BYUtv, KBYU-TV & FM, and BYU Broadcasting.
 Before coming to BYU–Hawaii, Laura was Director of Development and Station Management at BYU Broadcasting where she served as a key member of the executive management team, providing direction and oversight for several television and radio stations and their 450+ employees.
 Laura also has extensive fundraising experience and has raised over $25 million for various non-profit organizations across Utah.
 She earned a bachelor’s degree in communications from BYU and an Executive MBA from BYU’s Marriott School of Management.
 Laura was born and raised in Chicago but now calls Laie, Hawaii home.
 In her spare time, she enjoys traveling, socializing, and offering unsolicited advice to her husband Nofoa and their two teenagers.